amireppel/Tradir-assignment/README.md

 # Welcome to __Tradair__ 👋👋👋

-Clone this repo to your local enviroment and run 'npm start' in __client folder and in server folder__.
+Clone this repo to your local enviroment and install the dependencies client and server folders.
+run 'npm start' in __client folder and in server folder__.
 In your browser you should see `<h1>Tradair Coding Assignment</h1>`.
 Open the console and you should get a stream representing prices of three pre-selected currency pairs.